The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 Developers' experience

-Usually, headless CMS require huge support from the development team, be it yours or the agency's.
+Usually, headless CMS requires huge support from the development team, be it yours or the agency's.
 Due to the novelty and development complexity of headless architecture, there's a 99% chance that you won't be able to implement a headless CMS on your own.

 It can be viewed as one of the greatest cons of headless but after you have your CMS implemented, the friction between marketing and development teams isn't really a thing.